riminino/graf/_docs/site.md

 ```
 </div>
 </div>
-- for singular pages, in the _front-matter_
+For singular pages, in the _front-matter_

 ```yml
 ---